jimfinnis/jcf12/content/teaching/CS123/examples/objs/index.md

 * store the reference in the "enemy" variable.

 ### Objects, instances and instantiation
-When we use the "new" keyword like this we make a new **object** of the class, using the class as a kind of template.
+When we use the "new" keyword like this we make a new **object** which belongs to the class, using the class as a kind of template.
 This object is sometimes called an **instance** of that class.

 This process is called **instantiation** ("making an instance"),